nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <img src="/images/video/verticalPresentation.png" alt="Vonage video API vertical layout" style="width: 20%;">

 Set the layout class of the focus stream to `"focus"`.
-(See [Assigning layout classes to OpenTok streams](#assigning-layout-classes-to-vonage-video-streams).)
+(See [Assigning layout classes to streams](#assigning-layout-classes-to-vonage-video-streams).)
 The streams without the focus class will occupy the left edge and divide the space evenly.

 For landscape orientation videos (640x480, 1280x720, 1920x1080), this layout supports 1 focus stream and up to 5 other streams (or up to 7 for 1920x1080 videos).